tu-darmstadt-ros-pkg/dynamixel_ros_control/README.md

     read_velocity: false
     read_effort: false
   control_mode: position
-  device_info: # read/write all devices with one packet
+  device_info:
     joint_0:
       id: 0
     joint_1:
       id: 1
 ```
-The servos are exposed to ROS as _joint_0_ and _joint_1_.
+The joint names in ROS are _joint_0_ and _joint_1_.
 As the control mode is position, a position interface is exposed.
 This can be used to start a _JointPositionController_, which needs to be defined first:

 _test_controllers.yaml_
 ```